 To develop a means by which warehouse pallet storage capacity could be expanded without compromising selectivity requirements.
 A key factor in any capital equipment expenditures was to close short-term leases of off-site warehouse space.
-A by-product of the warehouse consolidation/expansion project was to improve the ability of the warehouse D to service the expanding volume and increase the number of inventory turns they could get annually.
+A byproduct of the warehouse consolidation/expansion project was to improve the ability of the warehouse D to service the expanding volume and increase the number of inventory turns they could get annually.
 There was also a mandate to client truck call-ins for order pickup to be fully loaded within two hours of notification by drivers.

 Several companies were invited to bid and several solutions were developed.

-Direct Distribution Resource was selected for the project.
+Direct Distribution Resources was selected for the project.
 In collaboration with the client, we had several suppliers produce portions of the required material handling equipment.
 With a busy manufacturing schedule, the beverage manufacturer operations selected Greg Herzog to project manage virtually all the daily aspects of the implementation.
 This freed their staff up to ready themselves for a WMS switch-over, train associates on how the new system would work, and do the needed equipment training.

 A new fleet of sit-down forklifts was purchased to service inbound and outbound P&Ds and the dock areas.
 Six turret trucks were ordered, along with several double-length walkie riders to enhance productivity throughout the plant.
 In the dock area, the staging racks were designed to accommodate double-wide forklift carriages to further increase productivity in the loading of trailers.

-Over a six-week period, the six-phase implementation plan transformed the beverage manufacturer warehouse.
+During a six-week period, the six-phase implementation plan transformed the beverage manufacturer warehouse.
 By the fourth phase, the extra gains in pallet position capacity actually began to make the project flow very smoothly.
 The warehouse operation, once the bottleneck of the beverage manufacturer’s ability to service and grow, is now the future model for the other beverage manufacturing facilities.
 A 108% increase in storage capacity!

-Their engineering manager and Sr. management team both agreed, “now that it is operational, we can see the investment will produce even a better payback than originally anticipated.
+Their engineering manager and senior management team both agreed, “now that it is operational, we can see the investment will produce even a better payback than originally anticipated.
 Direct Distribution Resource’s team did a great job in some very difficult circumstances.”